Teark/seliky/README.md

 #### 3. Compatible with robot framework

-#### 4. Encapsulate a large number of common forms in UI automation, which can be directly used in the project without writing
+#### 4. Encapsulate a large number of common forms in UI automation, which can be directly used in the project directly

-#### 5. New functions will be added continuously, such as Cookie login, various event combinations, etc
+#### 5. When the driver version does not match, the driver will be automatically downloaded

+#### 6. More stable positioning mechanism, waiting mechanism, etc.

 <hr>

 See the built-in case demo.py to learn more... <br>
-Installation method: pip install seliky - I https://pypi.org/simple
+Installation method: pip install seliky - i https://pypi.org/simple

 <br><br><br>
 <h2> 中文介绍</h2>